toastedsalad/fooksas-inc/README.md

 1. Need session repo.
 2. Take note of todos.
+3. Check how the price is stored.
+We might want to store it rounded up.
-3. Bring the API endpoints, write controllers.
+4. Bring the API endpoints, write controllers.
-4. Minimal frontend.
+5. Minimal frontend.